Insurgency in Punjab, India: Operation Blue Star

 Operation Blue Star was an Indian military operation carried out between 1 and 8 June 1984.
 It was ordered by Prime Minister Indira Gandhi to banish Jarnail Singh Bhindranwale and his armed followers from the buildings of the Harmandir Sahib complex in Amritsar, Punjab.
 In July 1983, the Sikh political party Akali Dal's President Harcharan Singh Longowal had invited Bhindranwale to take up residence in Golden Temple Complex.
 Bhindranwale later on made the sacred temple complex an armoury and headquarters.
 In the violent events leading up to the Operation Blue Star, the militants had killed 165 Nirankaris, Hindus and Nirankaris, even 39 Sikhs opposed to Bhindranwale were killed.
 The total number of deaths was 410 in violent incidents and riots while 1,180 people were injured.

 Counterintelligence reports of the Indian agencies had reported that three prominent figures in the operation, Shabeg Singh, Balbir Singh and Amrik Singh had made at least six trips each to Pakistan between the years 1981 and 1983.
 The Intelligence Bureau reported that weapons training was being provided at gurdwaras in Jammu and Kashmir and Himachal Pradesh.
 The KGB had reportedly tipped off the Research and Analysis Wing (RAW) about the CIA and the ISI working together on a plan for Punjab, codenamed "Gibraltar".
 The RAW, from its interrogation of a Pakistan Army officer, received information that over a thousand trained Special Service Group commandos of the Pakistan Army had been dispatched into the Indian Punjab to assist Bhindranwale in his fight against the government.
 A large number of Pakistani agents also travelled through smuggling routes in Kashmir and Kutch for three days ending on 8 June.
 The Indian government initiated a clean-up operation throughout Punjab, codenamed Operation Woodrose.

 The army had underestimated the firepower possessed by the militants.
 Militants had Chinese made rocket-propelled grenade launchers with armour piercing capabilities.
 Tanks and heavy artillery were used to attack the militants using anti-tank and machine-gun fire from the heavily fortified Akal Takht.
-After a 24-hour firefight, the army finally wrested control of the temple complex.
-Casualty figures for the Army were 83 dead and 249 injured.
+After a 10 and half hour firefight, the army finally wrested control of the temple complex.
 According to the official estimate presented by the Indian government, 1592 were apprehended and there were 493 combined militant and civilian casualties.

-High civilian casualties were attributed by the state to militants using pilgrims trapped inside the temple as human shields.
-According to Indian army generals, it was "doubtful" that Bhindranwale had any assurance of help or promise of asylum from Pakistan, as he made no attempt to escape with any associates, in addition to traditions of martyrdom.
+According to figures compiled by the South Asia Terrorism Portal, over 550 civilians were killed during the fighting in and around the Golden Temple complex and within Amritsar city, many of them caught in the crossfire between security forces and armed militants.

+A directory released by the radical Sikh organisation Dal Khalsa (organization) lists 229 armed Sikh militants killed during Operation Blue Star.